non-governmental organizations

 Local communities are involved in all stages of MORFO's solution:

-Local inclusion begins with public consultation, gathering feedback and expectations from local communities.
+- Consultation and planning: local inclusion begins with public consultation, gathering feedback and expectations from local communities.
 This feedback is then used to adapt projects, taking into account aspects such as species to be planted, planting methods, follow-up periods, forest exploitation, and local stakeholders' needs and expectations.

-We work closely with local stakeholders to collect seeds, prepare the land and monitor reforestation projects over the long term.
+- Seed collection and plantation preparation: we work closely with local stakeholders to collect seeds, prepare the land and monitor reforestation projects over the long term.
 We collaborate with local associations to provide valuable assistance in setting up projects, and in some cases, to help with planting in the traditional way.

-Soil analysis, nursery management, soil preparation, planting of seedlings, forest maintenance and supervision.
+> And so much more: soil analysis, nursery management, soil preparation, planting of seedlings, forest maintenance and supervision.

 > But our drones don't replace humans